irmen/pyminiaudio/README.md

 > An audio device provided by miniaudio, for audio capture (recording).

 > *method*  ``close  (self) ``
 > > Halt playback or capture and close down the device.
+If you use the device as a context manager, it will be closed automatically.

 > *method*  ``start  (self, callback_generator: Generator[NoneType, Union[bytes, array.array], NoneType], stop_callback: Union[Callable, NoneType] = None) ``
 > > Start the audio device: capture (recording) begins.
 The recorded audio data is sent to the given